rob10campbell/PRoPS-colloids_setup/07-Gelation-and-Shearing.md

 <br>
 ## [6]-[7] Updating Shear Lifetimes

-Similar to the gelation simulation restarts in [step [3]](/07-Gelation-and-Shearing.md#3-updating-lifetimes), the shearing simulation starts from t=0, and any particle interaction lifetime information will need to be updated to account for the "bond" lifetimes that were present at start of the simulation (when the gel had reached a quasi-steady state).
-This process is roughly the same as updating the lifetimes across restarts, except the initial data comes from the quasi-steady state gel simulation data used to initialize the shearing simulation.
+Similar to the gelation simulation restarts described in [step [3]](/07-Gelation-and-Shearing.md#3-updating-lifetimes), the shearing simulation starts from t=0, and the particle interaction lifetime information in the first frame of the simulation will need to be updated to account for the "bond" lifetimes that were present in the quasi-steady state gel.
+This process is roughly the same as updating the lifetimes across restarts, except that the initial data comes from the quasi-steady state gel simulation used to initialize the shearing simulation, and is not a part of the shearing simulation itself.

-If the shearing simulation you are working with was long enough that it also needed to be run in restarts, then once you update the first restart of the shearing simulation you will need to use that data to update the lifetimes of the remaining restarts.
+If the shearing simulation you are working with was long enough that it also needed to be run in restarts, then once you update the first restart of the shearing simulation you will need to use that data to update the lifetimes of the remaining restarts (in the same way we updated the gelation restarts).
 <br>
 <br>
 ## Next Steps